khadas/khadas_docs/source/vim1/SetupTFTPServer.md

 kvim#
 ```

-Settup the ip address of target client and TFTP host server:
+Setup the ip address of the target client and TFTP host server:
 ```
 kvim# setenv ipaddr 192.168.1.100 kvim# setenv serverip 192.168.1.168
 ```

-Save the settings aboved:
+Save the settings:
 ```
 kvim# saveenv
 Saving Environment to aml-storage...